Learning how to remember passwords is fun and easy.

 C= Cookie Monster, etc.

 You can also have a double-alphabet.
-This is a much more involved memory tool to create, but useful.
+This is a much more involved memory tool to create, but useful if you want to stop forgetting things.
 In this case, you would generate images for two letters from AB to ZU:

 Abacus